crpressler/cline-test/README.md

 ### Reproducing This Project

-To recreate this project using Cline:
+To recreate this project:

 1. Install the Cline extension in VSCode
+2. Configure Cline to use OpenRouter with Claude 3.5 Sonnet
-2. Create a new directory for your project
+3. Create a new directory for your project
-3. Open the command palette and start a conversation with Cline
+4. Open the command palette and start a conversation with Cline
-4. Follow the conversation flow above
+5. Follow the conversation flow above
-5. Cline will create each file and explain its purpose
+6. Cline will create each file and explain its purpose
-6. You can ask follow-up questions to modify or improve the implementation
+7. You can ask follow-up questions to modify or improve the implementation

-The power of using Cline for development is that it:
+The power of using Cline with Claude 3.5 Sonnet through OpenRouter is that it:
+- Provides access to a powerful AI model through a simple interface
 - Understands the full context of your project
 - Can create and modify multiple files
 - Provides clear explanations of its actions